-If the trigger simply adjusts the content of the row to insert or update, the logged data will contain the final columns value.
-So in case of rollback, the log table contains the right data to process.
-And as the trigger is by default automatically disabled at rollback time, the trigger cannot disturb the rollback processing.
+If the trigger simply adjusts the content of the row to insert or update, the logged data contain the final columns values.
+In case of rollback, the log table contains the right columns content to apply.
+So the trigger must be disabled at rollback time (the default behaviour), so that it does not disturb the processing.